MicrosoftDocs/Viva/Viva/solutions/viva-onboard-change-roles.md

 ### Microsoft Stream
 Microsoft Stream
 Use Microsoft Stream to record training and information provided by your executives, your HR department, or anyone who needs to address new employees.
 Videos will appear on the [Stream start page](/stream/streamnew/start) on Office.com.
-You can also promote these videos in a [SharePoint news post](https://support.microsoft.com/en-us/office/create-and-share-news-on-your-sharepoint-sites-495f8f1a-3bef-4045-b33a-55e5abe7aed7) as well as Teams and Yammer, and also your Viva Connections feed.
+You can also promote these videos in a [SharePoint news post](https://support.microsoft.com/en-us/office/create-and-share-news-on-your-sharepoint-sites-495f8f1a-3bef-4045-b33a-55e5abe7aed7) as well as Teams and Viva Engage, and also your Viva Connections feed.
 Learn more about [Stream](/stream/streamnew/start).

 ![Image of Stream start page](../media/stream.png)